kuofp/Yatp/README.md

 > Yet another [TemplatePower](http://templatepower.codocad.com/)
 >
-> A Frontend-friendly PHP Template Engine
+> As a Frontend-friendly PHP Template Engine, we do not consider providing functions in html files currently.

 ## Format